theparanoidtimes/theparanoidtimes.github.io/_posts/projects/2018-02-25-tabellarium.md

     ("hostAddress", "username", "password", "Inbox");
 ```
 The constructor arguments are self-explanatory. `ImapMailboxFolderTaskExecutor`
-has some other settings like port number, should use IMAPS and such.
+has some other settings like port number, 'should use IMAPS' and such.
 Besides
 them there are 3 things that should require some attention.
 In code:
 ```java
 // after doing something with an e-mail message